mkforge/mkforge.github.io/guide/index.md

 ---
-title: Guide
+title: Getting Started
-description: Getting Started with MKForge
+description: Learn how to use MKForge with AI coding assistants
 ---

 # Getting Started with MKForge

-MKForge is a command-line tool designed to help with development tasks, primarily focused on generating context for Large Language Models (LLMs) and automating common development workflows.
+MKForge helps you get better answers from AI coding assistants by creating smart summaries of your projects.
+Instead of copying individual files, you can share a complete project overview that helps AI tools understand your code better.

-## Installation Methods
+## Quick Installation

 ### Homebrew (Recommended for macOS/Linux)
 ```bash
 # Install
 brew tap mkforge/homebrew-mkforge